David S. Lee: Public service

-Lee was appointed to the board of the Regents of the University of California in 1994 and served his full term which ended 2006.
-He has also been a member of the Board of Governors for California Community Colleges.
+Lee was appointed to the board of the Regents of the University of California in 1994 and his term ended in 2006.
+He has also been a member of the board of governors for California Community Colleges.

 He was an advisor to Presidents Bush and Clinton on the Advisory Committee on Trade Policy and Negotiation (Office of the U.S. Trade Representative/Executive Office of the President) and to Governor Wilson through the California Economic Development Corporation and the council on California Competitiveness.
 From around 2002, Lee was a member of the President's Council on the 21st Century Workforce, appointed by President George W. Bush.